-In addition to the matters described above, we have accrued \$6.5 million as of March 31, 2011 for potential and asserted backcharges from several customers of our large multi-family operation based in Texas.
-The additions and reductions to the accrual were included in "Cost of Services".
-The accrual is included in "Other Current Liabilities".
+In addition to the matters described above, we have accrued \$7.1 million as of June 30, 2011 for potential and asserted backcharges from several customers of our large multi-family operation based in Texas.
+In July 2011, the Company reached an agreement related to certain backcharges, and this resulted in an increase to the accrual of \$0.6 million during the second quarter.
+The payment associated with this agreement of \$4.8 million will be paid in the third quarter of 2011.
+The additions and reductions to the accrual are included in "Cost of Services."
+The accrual is included in "Other Current Liabilities."
 We believe these accruals reflect a probable outcome with respect to such backcharges and potential backcharges, however, if we are not successful in resolving these disputes, we may in the future experience a material adverse effect on our operating results.